High-dimensional sparse trigonometric approximation in the uniform norm and consequences for sampling recovery: Application -- Besov spaces with mixed smoothness

-What concerns the order in $n$ the result might be improved by a $\sqrt{\log n}$ using the refined version of \eqref{eq:intro1} in Krieg \cite{Kr23} or the WOMP (weak orthogonal matchting pursuit) proposed in Dai, Temlyakov \cite{DaTe24}.
+What concerns the order in $m$ the result might be improved by a $\sqrt{\log m}$ using the refined version of \eqref{eq:intro1} in Krieg \cite{Kr23} or the WOMP (weak orthogonal matching pursuit) proposed in Dai, Temlyakov \cite{DaTe24}.